Back to Blog

 Design for Social Impact Design Principles.
 Intersectional, Co-design, Pedagogies of Care and Solidarity, Iterative and foster Mutual Learning, Environmental and Economic Justice, Structural Change and Action; Anti Racist approaches and system thinki

 Our courses delve into why these principles matter in social impact design.
-When we apply them to our design processes, they not only lead to shifting power but also transformative programs, policies and research.
+When we apply them to our design processes, they lead to shifting power and transformative programs, policies and research.

-And just to give you a taste, we’ve designed these initial prompts to help you to start reflecting on your work, and where there might be equity gaps.
+And to give you a taste, we’ve designed these initial prompts to help you start reflecting on your work and determine where there might be equity gaps.

 • Intersectional: Does your program/policy/research design acknowledge and address the intersecting identities and experiences of the communities you aim to impact?